Purdue's 2018 recruiting class featured talented players from seven states

 Purdue scores twice in three-minute span to overcome 2-0 deficit

 Boilermakers to honor their seniors Sunday before first home vs. Iowa since 2011

 Roff led Illinois State to six Missouri Valley Conference regular-season titles and five NCAA Tournament appearances while serving as the ISU head coach from 2007 to 2014.
 He also spent two seasons as the head coach at the University of Indianapolis before moving on to Bloomington-Normal.

 The Ann Arbor native was a four-year starting forward at Michigan State, graduating in 1996.
-Entering his third year at Purdue, he has compiled a 137-84-14 career record (.613 winning percentage) as a collegiate head coach.
+After three seasons at Purdue, he has compiled a 147-91-16 career record (.610 winning percentage) as a collegiate head coach.